 GRANIX mountain guide | Satoshi Arakawa

-Hoping they mainly operate in the mountainous areas of Hakuba Village, Nagano Prefecture.
-In the summer, he works as a mountain climbing guide and shows around mountain areas in Japan.
+Hoping he mainly works in the mountainous areas of Hakuba Village, Nagano Prefecture.
+In the summer, he guides around mountain areas in Japan as a mountain guide.
 Guide experience: 13 years

 POC|Fovea WF

-Toric lenses ensure a wide field of view.
-Featuring Clarity lens technology that enhances contrast and provides sharp vision in a variety of lighting conditions.
-The malleable frame and triple face foam provide a comfortable and secure fit for any face shape, providing flexibility and comfort even in the coldest conditions.
+Toric lenses provide a wide field of view.
+Clarity lens technology enhances contrast for sharp vision in a variety of lighting conditions.
+The malleable frame and triple-layered face foam provide a comfortable, secure fit for any face shape, ensuring flexible comfort even in the coldest conditions

 I like the pink lenses because they make it easy to see even on cloudy days with little light.

-I use various models, but I personally think that Fovea suits my face, so I often find myself using Fovea.
+I use a variety of models, but I personally find that Fovea suits my face, so I often find myself using Fovea.

 Reviewer